ncrosty58/speedhive-tools/README.md

 ### Track Records

 Track records are extracted from session announcements.
-The API efficiently scans events to find "New Track Record" announcements:
+The API efficiently scans events to find "New Track Record" announcements.
+Records now include an optional `marque` field (car make/model) when present in the announcement, and driver names are normalized (leading bracketed competitor numbers such as "[25]" are removed).

 ```python
 client = SpeedhiveClient()